 Beyond analyzing emotional triggers, applying tests to mutual fund managers can help investors see beyond the singular buy low-sell high strategy.

 When selecting mutual funds, comparing managers over the same time period is important in maximizing performance and improving returns.
-These six steps can help:
+Consider adopting these six steps:

 By comparing multiple managers in the same asset category over a similar time period, the process can help you really home in on the quality funds that have shown consistent performance characteristics.